Imam Ali (a.s.) said, ‘The nourishment of the body is food, whilst the nourishment of the soul is feeding others.’[Mishkat al-Anwar, no. 325]

 Where can the homeless eat for free?
 There is a story of hope that I’d like to share here.
 Most of you have probably never heard of the name Kazi Mannan or never ate at the restaurant called Sakina Halal Grill in Washington DC.

 Who is Kazi Mannan?
 He’s a restaurant owner who’s showing others how you can run a successful business while still catering to those who are vulnerable and mostly forgotten in our society: the homeless population.
 He never turns away a person who cannot afford to buy a meal, they will eat for free.

 His story is one of inspiration and shows the empathy & humanity that is in all of us.
 I’m hoping his story will encourage more of us to do our part to help alleviate the suffering of fellow brothers & sisters.
 Read the story here.

 I know there will be some who will say “do you really think feeding the homeless is going to fix the issue?”
-My answer is no. What I do know is that most of us have no idea the story behind the homeless faces.
-We assume they must all be drug addicts, alcoholics, psychotic and therefore “not my problem”.
+My answer is no. What I do know is that the majority of us have no idea the story behind the homeless faces.
+Most will say the homeless is “not my problem”.
 If that’s your feeling, I ask you to think again.
-Once you know their story you’ll see it’s not so different than ours and we too, the working masses are susceptible to being homeless.
+Once you know their story you’ll see it’s not so different than our story and we too, are susceptible to being homeless.

 Watch what happens in this video when a homeless man is asked to share his food.